-52 Sections 17.2 and 17.3 show that transitions often face multiple barriers, including infrastructure lock-53 in, behavioural, cultural and institutional inertia (Markard et al. 2020), trade-offs between transitions

-1 and other social or political priorities (Chu 2016), cost and a reliable (and growing) supply of renewable 2 energy technologies and constituent materials (García-Olivares et al. 2018).
-Transitions away from 3 fossil fuels and toward renewable energy-based systems, for instance, will require significant land-use 4 decisions to avoid negative trade-offs with biodiversity and food security (Capellán-Pérez et al. 2017).
-5 Previous sections underline a related need to move beyond focusing on "rational" assessments of the 6 costs and benefits of policies and technologies to involve people at all levels in order to overcome these 7 multiple barriers.
-For example, the case of coal-fired power in China (section 17.3) shows that a 8 transition to a lower carbon system is unlikely to happen even if models find it technically feasible and 9 cost-effective.
-Rather, achieving a transition requires breaking locked-in high-carbon technological 10 trajectories, path dependencies and resistance to change from the industries and actors that are benefiting from the current system (Rogge et al. 2017).
-Lock-in effects may be weaker in sectors and 11 12 policy areas where fewer technologies exist, potentially opening the door to innovations that embed the 13 climate in broader sustainability objectives (e.g., technologies and innovations that support the 14 integration of food, water and energy goals).
-Such effects may still happen when there are significant 15 information asymmetries and high-cost barriers to action, as can occur when working across multiple 16 climate and development-related sectors (Kemp and Never 2017).
+Sections 17.2 and 17.3 show that transitions often face multiple barriers, including infrastructure lock-in, behavioural, cultural and institutional inertia (Markard et al. 2020), trade-offs between transitions and other social or political priorities (Chu 2016), cost and a reliable (and growing) supply of renewable-energy technologies and constituent materials (García-Olivares et al. 2018).
+Transitions away from fossil fuels and toward renewable energy-based systems, for instance, will require significant land-use decisions to avoid negative trade-offs with biodiversity and food security (Capellán-Pérez et al. 2017).
+Previous sections underline a related need to move beyond focusing on 'rational' assessments of the costs and benefits of policies and technologies to involve people at all levels in order to overcome these multiple barriers.
+A transition to a lower carbon system is unlikely to happen even if models find it technically feasible and cost-effective.
+Rather, achieving a transition requires breaking locked-in high-carbon technological trajectories, path dependencies and resistance to change from the industries and actors that are benefiting from the current system (Rogge et al. 2017).
+Lock-in effects may be weaker in sectors and policy areas where fewer technologies exist, potentially opening the door to innovations that embed the climate in broader sustainability objectives (e.g., technologies and innovations that support the integration of food, water and energy goals).
+Such effects may still happen when there are significant information asymmetries and high-cost barriers to action, as can occur when working across multiple climate and developmentrelated sectors (Kemp and Never 2017).

-17 18 However, the same conditions that may serve to impede a transition (i.e., organizational structure, 19 behaviour, technological lock-in) can also be 'flipped' to enable it (Burch 2010; Lee et al. 2017), while 20 the framing of policies that are relevant to the sustainable development agenda can also create a stronger 21 basis and stronger policy support.
-The technological developments and broader cultural changes that 22 may generate new social demands on infrastructure to contribute to sustainable development will 23 involve a process of social learning and awareness building (Naber et al. 2017; Sengers et al. 2019).
-24 However, it is also important to note that strong shocks to these systems, including accelerated climate-25 change impacts, economic crises and political changes, may provide crucial openings for accelerated 26 transitions to sustainable systems through fundamental institutional changes (Broto et al. 2014).
-The 27 global COVID-19 pandemic is one such shock that has sparked widespread conversations about 28 recovery that is fundamentally more sustainable, equitable and resilient (McNeely and Munasinghe 29 2021).
-Key enabling conditions appear to be individual and collective actions, including leadership and 30 education; financial, material, social and technical drivers that foster innovation; robust national and 31 regional innovation systems that enhance technological diffusion (Wieczorek 2018); supportive policy 32 and governance dynamics at multiple levels that permit both agility and coherence (see e.g. Göpel et al. 33 2016); measures to recognize and address the challenges to equality inherent in the transition; and long-34 range, holistic planning that explicitly seeks synergies between climate change and sustainable 35 development while avoiding trade-offs.
-The sections that follow seek to assess and integrate these key 36 categories of the barriers to and enablers of an accelerated transition to sustainable development 37 pathways.
-38
+However, the same conditions that may serve to impede a transition (i.e., organisational structure, behaviour, technological lock-in) can also be 'flipped' to enable it (Burch 2010; Lee et al. 2017), while the framing of policies that are relevant to the sustainable development agenda can also create a stronger basis and stronger policy support.
+The technological developments and broader cultural changes that may generate new social demands on infrastructure to contribute to sustainable development will involve a process of social learning and awareness building (Naber et al. 2017; Sengers et al. 2019).
+However, it is also important to note that strong shocks to these systems, including accelerated climate change impacts, economic crises and political changes, may provide crucial openings for accelerated transitions to sustainable systems through fundamental institutional changes (Broto et al. 2014).
+The global COVID-19 pandemic is one such shock that has sparked widespread conversations about recovery that is fundamentally more sustainable, equitable and resilient (McNeely and Munasinghe 2021).
+Key enabling conditions appear to be individual and collective actions, including leadership and education; financial, material, social and technical drivers that foster innovation; robust national and regional innovation systems that enhance technological diffusion (Wieczorek 2018); supportive policy and governance dynamics at multiple levels that permit both agility and coherence (Göpel et al. 2016); measures to recognise and address the challenges to equality inherent in the transition; and longrange, holistic planning that explicitly seeks synergies between climate change and sustainable development while avoiding tradeoffs.
+The sections that follow seek to assess and integrate these key categories of the barriers to and enablers of an accelerated transition to sustainable development pathways.

-39 17.4.1 Behavioural and lifestyle changes
+17.4.1 Behavioural and Lifestyle Changes